zhongfu/tp/docs/UserGuide.md

 Format: `personadd n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS r/RATE [t/TAG] [t/TAG]...`

-Example: `personadd n/Nicole Tan p/99338558 e/nicole@stffhub.org a/1 Tech Drive, S138572 r/37.50 t/Hardware t/Senior` will create a new employee with name "Nicole Tan", phone number "99338558", email "nicole@stffhub.org", address "1 Tech Drive, S138572", an hourly rate of $37.50, and with tags "Hardware" and "Senior".
+Examples:

-`personadd n/Jennifer Tan p/88473219 e/jennifer@stffhub.org a/13 Tech Drive, S182562 r/25` will create a new employee with name "Jennifer Tan", phone number "88473219", email "jennifer@stffhub.org", address "13 Tech Drive, S182562", an hourly rate of $25.
+* `personadd n/Nicole Tan p/99338558 e/nicole@stffhub.org a/1 Tech Drive, S138572 r/37.50 t/Hardware t/Senior` will create a new employee with name "Nicole Tan", phone number "99338558", email "nicole@stffhub.org", address "1 Tech Drive, S138572", an hourly rate of $37.50, and with tags "Hardware" and "Senior".
+* `personadd n/Jennifer Tan p/88473219 e/jennifer@stffhub.org a/13 Tech Drive, S182562 r/25` will create a new employee with name "Jennifer Tan", phone number "88473219", email "jennifer@stffhub.org", address "13 Tech Drive, S182562", an hourly rate of $25.
 No tags are added since it's an optional attribute.

 <div markdown="block" class="alert alert-info">

 **:information_source: Note:**<br>

-* Names containing `/` are not accepted.
-Use `-` instead of `/` if an employee's name has it.
-For example:
+* Attributes containing `/` are not accepted.
+Replace `/` with another character (e.g. `-`) if any attribute contains `/`.

-Use `Ravi s-o Veegan` instead of `Ravi s/o Veegan`.
+  For example: Use `Ravi s-o Veegan` instead of `Ravi s/o Veegan`, and `3-5 Jalan Trus` instead of `3/5 Jalan Trus`.

 * The maximum value for the hourly rate of an employee is $1,000,000.